runstats21/tennisShotLocation/README.md

 This repository contains work related to my graduate research in collaboration Dr. Garritt Page, Dr. Gilbert Fellingham, and Dr. Alejandro Jara analyzing tennis shot location strategy.

 ## Data
-`data/` contains raw datasets hand-collected from Major Profession Tennis matches between Roger Federer and Rafael Nadal, Federer and Juan Martin del Potro, and Nadal and Novak Djokovic.
+`AustrailianOpen/`, `FrenchOpen/`, `USOpen/`, and `Wimbledon/` contain raw datasets hand-collected from Major Profession Tennis matches between Roger Federer and Rafael Nadal, Federer and Juan Martin del Potro, and Nadal and Novak Djokovic.

 ## Cleaning, Wrangling, and Vizualization
 The following files contain code to perform cleaning, wrangling, and visualization related to exploratory analysis, preparation for model fitting, and presentation of model results.